Snorkeller swimming above a vibrant coral garden on the outer Great Barrier Reef — clear turquoise water, branching corals, and tropical fish

 Outer Reef vs Inner Reef

 Budget reef tours from Cairns often visit inner-reef or island sites — closer to shore, more accessible, but typically with lower visibility and less coral diversity.
-This tour goes to the outer reef, which takes longer to reach but delivers a significantly better experience: clearer water (often 15–25 m visibility), more diverse coral structures, and a wider range of marine life.
+This tour goes to the outer reef, which takes longer to reach but delivers a significantly better experience: clearer water (often 15–25 m visibility), more dramatic coral structures including walls, bommies and swim-throughs, and a wider range of marine life.
+If you can spend the full day, the outer reef is unambiguously the better experience.

 Diving